mpasovic/majapasovic.org/_posts/2013-12-23-cyborg-manifesto.md

 after a broken or lost piece of machine is becoming increasingly stronger than a need to mourn the loss of a friendship or memory.
-On a number of occasions, I have witnessed the people being in an indescribably disturbing and depressing state after a loss of a gadget, which clearly testifies to our dependence on technology.
+On a number of occasions, I have witnessed the people being in an indescribably disturbing and depressing state after the loss of a gadget, which clearly testifies to our dependence on technology.
 On the other hand, I have seen (in many people) less intense feelings of despair after, let’s say, the loss of a family photograph.
 I know that some of